dionyziz/marabu-course/docs/syllabus.md

 - The mempool
 - Temporary forks / reorgs
 - Coming to an agreement: Blockchain convergence
+- The genesis block; the arrow of time
+- Verifying chains
 - The Chain Growth, Common Prefix, and Chain Quality, intuitively
 - Maintaining the UTXO under reorgs
 - **Exercises 4 and 5**